Frequently asked questions (FAQs)

 How does the programme attend to the OECD best-practice guidelines?

-• The teacher dashboard contains references to the OECD PISA 2022 Mathematics Framework, specifically Mathematical Literacy and the three domains.
+• The Teacher Dashboard contains references to the OECD PISA 2022 Mathematics Framework, specifically Mathematical Literacy and the three domains.

 • Activities provided in the teacher notes, lesson plans, and student workbooks are often founded on real-world mathematical problems.